Frequently Asked Questions

 Back To Top

-11. How Do I claim My Digital Disbursements Payment?
+11. How Do I Claim My Second Digital Disbursements Payment?

 Back To Top

-12. I Selected a Digital Disbursements Award but Have Not Received Anything Since Making the Selection.
+12. I Received a Digital Disbursements Award for My First Payment but Have Not Received my Second Payment.

 Back To Top